 - ⅓ cup chopped fresh cilantro

 - In a large bowl, combine watermelon, jicama, cucumber and cilantro.
-Pour onions (and lime juice) over watermelon mixture and toss gently.
+Pour lime juice over watermelon mixture and toss gently.
 Salt and pepper to taste.
 Garnish with cojita cheese and a sprinkle of chili powder (optional)